header_slot_prep

 They edit out losses.
 But, that’s okay.

-SlotBear videos are different because we take a documentary approach; we try to show exactly what we’re experiencing—the wins, the losses, and the hand pays.
-Any “method” we promote is what we are using ourselves, not clickbait.
-Our slot videos costs between $600-$1K to produce, so we take a chef’s “snout-to-tail” approach—we use everything in hopes that our videos will cover the expected 15% loss.
-Everyone wins.
+Our slot videos costs between $800-$1K to produce, so we have to take a chef’s “snout-to-tail” approach—we use everything in hopes that our videos will cover the expected 15% loss.

-We’ve learned a lot from watching YouTube videos, we’ve also been burned by bad advice.
+We’ve learned a lot from watching YouTube videos, but we’ve also been burned by bad advice.
 If you’ve ever attempted a recipe that you found on YouTube or TikTok, then you know what I mean.

-ALWAYS check that someone who gives advice, tips, or tricks actually DEMONSTRATES it working MULTIPLE TIMES on a real slot machine.
+ALWAYS check that someone who gives advice, tips, or tricks DEMONSTRATES it working MULTIPLE TIMES on a real slot machine.

 You can, but don’t get your hopes up.